 |View Lenny's:||home||workshop||projects (45)||blog (25)||reviews (2)||forum topics (22)||buddies (35)||favorites (40)||activity log|

 1531 posts in 3097 days

 Location: East Providence, RI

-I am fifty-something.
-I am married to my wonderful wife of 36 years.
+My age now begins with a six (Yikes)!
+I am married to my wonderful wife of 37 years.
 In 1978 I made a plywood rolling cabinet for my then, photography hobby and I was hooked on woodworking.
 For Christmas 1979, I put a Craftsman radial arm saw on my wish list and Santa, aka my wife, brought it.
 (See I told you she is wonderful.)
 Nearly 30 years later, in May 2009, I bought my first table saw.
 Wow, I thought I enjoyed woodworking before!
 What an awesome tool to use.

 A native New Englander, I was raised a Red Sox, Celtics and Patriots fan (actually NY Giants until the Pats came along in 1960).
 It's my great hope that the NY lumberjocks will put woodworking before the Red Sox/Yankee rivalry!

 Over the years, I have made beds for my children, hutches, a Queen Anne style coffee table (Those cabriole legs are challenging!), gifts for friends and relatives, etc. I guess I am most proud that I made my wife and my entire bedroom set from red oak.
 This includes a king-size bed, a mirrored dresser for her, a five-drawer chest of drawers for me and two nightstands.